mbruel/ngPost/README.md

 <pre>
 Syntax: ngPost (options)? (-i "file or directory to upload")+
 	-help              : Help: display syntax
-	-v or -version     : app version
+	-v or --version     : app version
-	-c or -conf        : use configuration file (if not provided, we try to load $HOME/.ngPost) -i or -input       : input file to upload (single file -o or -output      : output file path (nzb)
+	-c or --conf        : use configuration file (if not provided, we try to load $HOME/.ngPost) --disp_progress    : display cmd progress: NONE (default), BAR or FILES -i or --input       : input file to upload (single file -o or --output      : output file path (nzb)
-	-t or -thread      : number of Threads (the connections will be distributed amongs them) -x or -obfuscate   : obfuscate either the name of each files (-x file) or the subjects of the articles (-x article) -g or -groups      : newsgroups where to post the files (coma separated without space) -m or -meta        : extra meta data in header (typically "password=qwerty42") -f or -from        : uploader (in nzb file, article one is random) -a or -article_size: article size (default one: 716800) -z or -msg_id      : msg id signature, after the @ (default one: ngPost) -r or -retry       : number of time we retry to an Article that failed (default: 5)
+	-t or --thread      : number of Threads (the connections will be distributed amongs them) -x or --obfuscate   : obfuscate the subjects of the articles (CAREFUL you won't find your post if you lose the nzb file) -g or --groups      : newsgroups where to post the files (coma separated without space) -m or --meta        : extra meta data in header (typically "password=qwerty42") -f or --from        : poster email (random one if not provided) -a or --article_size: article size (default one: 716800) -z or --msg_id      : msg id signature, after the @ (default one: ngPost) -r or --retry       : number of time we retry to an Article that failed (default: 5)

 // without config file, you can provide all the parameters to connect to ONE SINGLE server
-	-h or -host        : NNTP server hostname (or IP)
+	-h or --host        : NNTP server hostname (or IP)
-	-P or -port        : NNTP server port
+	-P or --port        : NNTP server port
-	-s or -ssl         : use SSL
+	-s or --ssl         : use SSL
-	-u or -user        : NNTP server username
+	-u or --user        : NNTP server username
-	-p or -pass        : NNTP server password
+	-p or --pass        : NNTP server password
-	-n or -connection  : number of NNTP connections
+	-n or --connection  : number of NNTP connections

 Examples:
   - with config file: ngPost -c ~/.ngPost -m "password=qwerty42" -f ngPost@nowhere.com -i /tmp/file1 -i /tmp/file2 -i /tmp/folderToPost1 -i /tmp/folderToPost2